The translation of this document is outdated.

 Application of the Law

-(2) This Law shall refer to the provision of information
+(2) This Law applies to the provision of information society

-society services, except for the areas regulated by laws and
+services, except for the areas regulated by laws and regulations

 1) lotteries and gambling in which a monetary prize is